jonnyrobots/roberts.work/_posts/2020-10-30-reverse-engineering-cli-design.md

 ![Ignite CLI]({{ site.baseurl }}/images/ignite-cli.jpeg)

-#### A. "Is this thing on?
+#### A. "Is this thing on?"

-The entire design we’re looking at is a result of someone running the help command <span>`ignite --h`</span>.
+What we’re looking at in the screenshot above is a result of someone running the help command <span>`ignite --h`</span>.
 Providing the help option is command-line tool design 101, but it serves an interesting use case for a good developer experience (beyond the help itself):

 When I run <span>`-h`</span> as a user, I’m getting two things: confirmation that the tool is installed correctly (without doing something destructive), and secondly, some idea of what to do next.

-Incidentally, as a user I can get the first effect running <span>`-v`</span> (the command-line option that tells me what version of the tool I’m running), but encouraging users to <span>`-h`</span> as the first step after install provides hints as to what to do next, without switching context and reading docs.
+As a user I can also get the first effect – confirmation of install – by running <span>`-v`</span> – the command-line option that tells me what version of the tool I’m running – but encouraging users to run <span>`-h`</span> as the first step after install also provides hints as to what to do next, and without switching context and reading docs.

+👉 Remember to reserve <span>`-h`<span> and <span>`-v`</span> for "help" and "version", and not to repurpose them as commands specific to your tool.

+#### B. "Am I in the right place?"

+Ideally they've starting from your website and docs, but more likely they read about it on a blog describing a solution to the problem they just Googled.

+I think Ignite does a really good job here of confirming I'm using the right thing.
+If the blog I read says "Install ignite" and the output of <span>`-h`</span> proudly proclaims "🔥 <span style="color: #dd0000">Ignite</span> 🔥", then I know I'm on the right path to solving my issue.

+👉 Not all CLIs are created equal and not every CLIs will render emoji - something [Windows is terrible at](https://twitter.com/jamonholmgren/status/1318753153165053952) in general, and eerily reminiscent of browser/CSS standard compatibility (IE6 and rounded corners, anyone?).

+#### C. "Do I understand what this does?"

+This might sound similar to the question above, but it's purpose is different and indicative of the difference between GUI and CLI.
+A GUI helps the user build a mental model of the system using a visual representation.
+CLI doesn't have that benefit, but requires the same outcome.

+Ignite achieves this with the information that "Ignite is a CLI that helps you spin up a new React Native app using a battle-tested tech stack".

+We can illustrate the mental model being built with this sentence by looking at the etymology of a couple of the phrases used:

++ **[Spinup](https://en.wiktionary.org/wiki/spinup)**: (computing) The process of a disk drive spinning up.
++ **[Tech stack](https://en.wiktionary.org/wiki/stack)** In computing.
+A standard set of software components commonly used together on a system.

 <hr/>